Run boosted AI agents.

 $ audit --fix # auto-fix where possible

-$ audit --level critical
+$ audit --level critical --no-semgrep

 Sandbox Audit